Meet the FOTAS Board of Directors

 Tricia has loved anything Feline as far back as she can remember and joined FOTAS as a volunteer in the cat rooms in 2013, shortly after moving from New York City.
 Wanting to enhance and extend the lives of shelter cats, she co-founded, along with another volunteer, Puck’s Place, a feline rehabilitation sanctuary for shelter cats needing a special place to recuperate before being put into adoption.

-Tricia currently serves on FOTAS’ Development Committee and the Program Services Committee.
+Tricia currently Chairs the FOTAS Publicity Committee and serves on the Development and Program Services Committees.

 Part of Tricia’s work life includes holding several management positions in the field of Book Publishing including: New Business and Custom Publishing Director, Sales Marketing Director for the Electronic Publishing Program at Time Warner, and VP, Sales and Communication at Simon and Schuster.
 After leaving the corporate environment, Tricia founded two companies before leaving the business and NYC for greener pastures (literally) and moved to Southern Oregon.

-Currently, Tricia studies at Invincible Heart Traditions, LLC, a personal development organization, committed to bettering the lives of people and animals, where she is a Partner, and is certifying to become an Invincible Courage Academy Spiritual Life Coach.
+Currently, Tricia owns While They Happily Wait Pet Care, providing quality pet sitting services to the community and studies at Invincible Heart Traditions, LLC, a personal development organization, committed to bettering the lives of people and animals, where she is a Partner.

-When not working and volunteering, Tricia enjoys playing tennis, spending time with family (feline and human) and friends, white water rafting and nature.
+When not working and volunteering, Tricia enjoys playing tennis and golf, spending time with family (feline and human) and friends, white water rafting and nature.
 Two of Tricia’s six kitties are rescues from the shelter.